 We’ve seen invasive species’ negative effects in gardens, forests, preserves, and impacting farmlands from a land management perspective.
 But have you thought about the plants in your lakes, streams, canals, rivers, and ponds?
 Emerging threats of invasive species are lurking beneath the surface that can cause negative impacts such as decreased dissolved oxygen levels, clog water intakes, a refuge for mosquitos to breed, impede upon recreational activities, impacting aesthetics, and reducing property values.
-While there are a variety of aquatic invasive species, here are three aquatic invasives you should be on the lookout for this summer.
+While there are a variety of aquatic invasive species, here are three main aquatic invasives you should be on the lookout for this summer.

 Common Name: Hydrilla Scientific Name: Hydrilla verticilliata